SimmonsRitchie/get-pop/README.md

-### USA Population extracter
+### Get Pop

-Generates clean population CSVs for specified northeast US states for use in charts and maps using U.S. census data.
+Command line tool to generates CSVs of population data for specified US states.

-CSVs will be output in data directory in project root.
+CSVs will be output in data/ in project root.

 #### Install